kindaro/interval-cover/writ.md

     bruteForceCoveringChains base xs = filter (isMinimalCovering base) (List.subsequences xs)

 The complexity of these devices is crazy.
 Empirically, this brute force solution can munch through a set of 10 intervals, but not 20.
-But that much is enough to check a candidate fast algorithm against.
+But this much is enough to check a candidate fast algorithm against.

 ### Onwards now!